Ffffffffire/SOLT-GNN/README.md

 ## 3.Running experiments

-We train our model using NVIDIA GeForce RTX 1080 GPU with CUDA 10.1.
+We train our model using NVIDIA GeForce RTX 1080 GPU with CUDA 11.0.

+please firstly run subgraph_sample.py to complete the subgraph sampling process before run the main.py:

+- python subgraph_sample.py

 For tail graph classification: